 The Broadcast Area ID IE is a string, which shall allow identiying 65535 different Broadcast Areas.
 The Broadcast Area ID is provisoned on the Application Client or the Application Server and is mapped by the Legacy 3GPP Message Gateway onto the Broadcast Area as used by the broadcast service in the 5GC.

 Editor's note: The number "65535" may be revisited in Stage 3.

-Editor's note: For broadcast messaging, whether the Legacy 3GPP Message Gateway is enough and technically right for broadcasting message to all UEs is FFS.